polyxbt-bot/polyxbt-bot/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/polyxbt-bot/polyxbt-bot/main/assets/polyxbt-logo-blue.png" width="130" alt="PolyXBT">

-**📜 License**

-MIT License — free to use, modify, and redistribute.
-See LICENSE
- for details.
+This project is licensed under the Apache License 2.0.
+You may freely use, modify, and distribute the software in accordance with the Apache-2.0 License.